TiaMcDowell/TombOfAnnihilationNotes/docs/NPCs/Musharib.md

 # Musharib
 The other drawrf quest giver of [[Clear Wyrmheart Mine]] quest.
-Musharib loves to drink, is very excitable, and seems to love chatting to [[Locke Handcock]].
+Musharib loves to drink, is very excitable, and seems to love chatting to [[Locke Hancock]].